SLAP: Simultaneous Localization and Planning Under Uncertainty for Physical Mobile Robots via Dynamic Replanning in Belief Space: Extended version: Introduction

-\axx{ \ph{RHC with direct optimization} Another class of planners rely on the direct optimization methods in the Receding Horizon Control (RHC) manner.
-The optimization variable is typically an open-loop sequence of actions.
-The replanning algorithm in RHC can be recapped as: At every step a sequence of optimal actions is computed within a limited horizon of $ T $ steps.
-Then, only the first action is executed and the rest is discarded.
-The executed action takes the system to a new point and from this new point, a new sequence of optimal actions is recomputed within horizon $ T $ and this process is repeated until the system reaches the goal region.} The RHC framework was originally designed for deterministic systems and its extension to stochastic systems and belief space planning is still an open problem.
+\ph{Local optimization-based methods} In these methods, the optimization variable is typically an open-loop sequence of actions and the optimization converges to the local optimum around the initial solution.
+The challenge with these methods (e.g., \cite{Platt10,Berg12AAAI}) is that they require an initial trajectory.
+However, finding a good initial solution could be as difficult as the original problem depending on the environment and observation model.
+For example, Fig. \ref{fig:homotoypy} shows environments with thousands of homotopy classes and local minima.
+In contrast, the proposed method in this paper does not require an initial solution, and is not sensitive to local minima.
+Further, typically the planning horizon in the local optimization-based methods is short since the computational complexity of the optimization grows (often super-linearly) in the planning horizon.
+Local optimization-based methods can be used in a Receding Horizon Control (RHC) scheme as follows: At every step a sequence of optimal actions is computed within a limited horizon of $ T $ steps.
+Then, only the first action is executed and the rest are discarded.
+The executed action takes the system to a new point, from which a new sequence of optimal actions is recomputed within horizon $ T $.
+This process is repeated until the system reaches the goal region.
+The RHC framework was originally designed for deterministic systems and its extension to stochastic systems and belief space planning is still an open problem.
 A direct approach is to replace the uncertain quantities (such as future observations) with their nominal values (e.g., most likely observations), and then treat the stochastic system as a deterministic one and use it in an RHC framework (e.g., \cite{Erez2010}, \cite{Platt10}, \cite{Chakrav11-IRHC}, \cite{He11JAIR}, \cite{Toit10}).
-However, in such an approach the optimization is carried out only within a limited horizon, and therefore the system may locally choose good actions but after a while may find itself in a high-cost region.
+Due to this approximation and the limited optimization horizon, the system may myopically choose good local actions but after a while may find itself in a high-cost region.

+\ph{Global Sampling-based methods} To handle local minima, methods like \cite{Prentice09,Berg11-IJRR,Bry11} extend the traditional deterministic motion planning methods (e.g., PRM and RRT) to belief space.
+The main challenge is that these belief space planners are single query (the solution is valid for a given initial belief).
+Thus, when replanning from a new belief, most of the computation needs to be reproduced.
+In particular, when the planner needs to switch the plan from one homotopy class to another, replanning and finding the right homotopy class becomes challenging (Fig. \ref{fig:homotoypy}).
+The proposed method in this paper can inherently deal with changes in the homotopy class due to its multi-query graph structure.